 The key to growing your beard is to keep it clean.
 Patience can help too, but mostly you need to worry about your skincare routine.
 A short beard doesn't need much grooming.
 As long as your face is clean and clear, the hair can grow in a healthy way from the start.

 So, get into a good face cleaning routine.
 You can wash your face every time you shower.
 As the beard starts to thicken and substantiate, make sure you shampoo it regularly.
 You can also condition it if it gets a little too prickly for you.
-In fact, you can make your life easier and just use a two-in-one shampoo and conditioner.
-The MANSCAPED™ shampoo + conditioner in the Ultra Premium™ collection is a great option to for your body and your beard.
+MANSCAPED® makes a Beard Shampoo and Beard Conditioner specially formulated for beard hair.

 On average, grooming doesn't involve much for the first week.
 Now, some of you can grow a bushy beard in a few days.
 You’re on a different clock, and we’re jealous.
 Others will have a couple of weeks before their beard really sets in.
 You’re on your own schedule here.